Surfboards hold a special place in the heart of surfers worldwide. Our trusty steeds help us ride walls of water; for this, we’ll be forever grateful!

 A board bag is a padded bag that’s shaped to the size of a surfboard.
 Day bags typically have less padding than travel bags which we’ll cover shortly.

-If you’re into DIY then you can make your own board sock with some old towels, bed sheets and other unwanted material.
+If you’re into DIY then you can make your own board sock with some old towels, bed sheets and other unwanted materials.
 Check out the video below with a simple guide on how to make your own board sock.

 Get a travel bag if you’re going on a surf trip